-Expats will find that the cost of living in Ireland is manageable, but varies depending on the town or city.
-Dublin is the most expensive area to live.
-The Mercer Cost of Living Survey for 2015 ranked the city as the 49th most expensive city out of the 207 cities surveyed.
-In the past Dublin was ranked as once of the most expensive cities, however the cost of living in Dublin has decreased.
-However over the last couple of years the cost of living has began to increase again.
+Expats will find that the cost of living in Ireland is manageable, but varies depending on the town or city, with Dublin being the most expensive place to live.
+This was confirmed by the Mercer Cost of Living Survey for 2017, which ranked the city as the 47th most expensive city out of the 209 cities surveyed worldwide.

 Expats in Ireland are typically supported by well-paying jobs that enable them to enjoy a high quality of life.
 Accommodation will take the biggest chunk of an expat’s salary, followed by groceries, healthcare and education.

 In response to the recent recession, Ireland’s property bubble has popped and expats will find that accommodation costs have dropped from the astronomically expensive heights they formerly occupied.
 The cost of monthly utilities has also recently gone down.